 Interactions between objects are achieved by imposters, simple objects that are attached to any complex objects with a scene.
 To allow interaction between objects, the physics engines use an impostor, which is a simpler representation of a complex object.
 The imposter can be assigned physical attributes such as mass, friction and a coefficient of restitution.

-It is also possible to assign linear and angular velocities to an imposter as well as an impulse and in the case of the Cannon Physics Engine a force.
+It is also possible to assign linear and angular velocities to an imposter as well as an impulse and in the case of the Cannon and Ammo Physics Engines a force.

 Two imposters can be connected using joints such as a hinge or ball and socket.